aragon/protocol/docs/4-entry-points/6-payments-book.md

     - **Amount:** Amount of tokens being paid
     - **Payer:** Address assigning the payment to
     - **Data:** Optional data to be logged
-- **Authentication:** Open.
-Implicitly, only accounts with enough ETH or that have open an ERC20 allowance with an amount equivalent to the fees corresponding to requested number of periods can call this function
+- **Authentication:** Open
 - **Pre-flight checks:**
     - Ensure that the payment amount is greater than zero
 - **State transitions:**
-    - Update the total amount of collected guardian fees during the current period
+    - Update the total amount collected for guardians during the current period
-    - Update the total amount of collected governor fees during the current period
+    - Update the total amount collected for the governor during the current period
     - Pull the corresponding amount of tokens from the sender to be deposited in the `PaymentsBook` module, revert if the EC20-transfer wasn't successful or if the ETH received does not match the requested one

 ### 4.6.3.
-Claim guardian fees
+Claim guardian share

 - **Actor:** Guardians of the Protocol
 - **Inputs:**